← Newsroom

 Gad Saad’s Suicidal Empathy: Dying to Be Kind (2026) diagnoses a real and accelerating pathology in the West.
 Drawing on evolutionary psychology and extending arguments from The Parasitic Mind, Saad shows how a noble human capacity, empathy, becomes dysregulated when severed from reason, boundaries, and self-preservation.
 The result is policies that prioritize criminals over victims, non-citizens over citizens, and select “oppressed” groups over the productive, while envy is rebranded as compassion and enforced through progressive and rapacious taxation and forced wealth redistribution.
 Saad correctly identifies the mechanism: what begins as emotional expression ends in a parasitic attack on producers, eroded incentives, capital flight, cultural grievance, and civilizational decline.
 He rightly contrasts the more entrepreneurial American ethos with Canada’s heavier redistributive and socialistic model.

 Yet these analyses, however accurate on the mechanics, remain incomplete.
 They diagnose the disease without identifying its ultimate cause.
 Only the Bible supplies that cause.
-The pathologies Saad describes are not primarily failures of psychology or economics; they are the predictable fruit of rejecting the Christian worldview rooted in Genesis 1–3.
+The pathologies Saad describes are not primarily failures of psychology or economics; they are the predictable fruit of rejecting the Christian worldview rooted in Genesis 1–3, as Rushdoony shows in his exposition of guilt-driven politics.
 Secularism is not neutral.
 In fact, it is parasitic.
 To the extent that it survives, it lives completely on borrowed Christian capital, which includes objective dignity and human value, the dignity of work, property rights, and an ordered compassion.
-At the same time, secularism systematically undermines the foundations that once restrained envy and ordered empathy.
-Once those foundations are removed, the death spiral that Saad lays out accelerates.
+Secularism cannot produce or sustain any of these values without Christianity.
+Once these foundations are removed, the death spiral that Saad lays out accelerates.

 Genesis 1–3: The Only Coherent Foundation